Fact sheet - Health conditions directory

 - List of public health units contacts

-- Notifiable conditions report form for Queensland clinicians (PHA S70) (PDF, 48kB) if faxing notification, follow up by phone.
+- Notifiable conditions report form for Queensland doctors/clinicians (PHA S70) or person in charge of a Hospital (PHA S71) (PDF, 77kB) if faxing notification, follow up by phone.

 - Australian STI management guidelines - an online resource for primary care health professionals which provide concise information to support the prevention, testing, diagnosis, management and treatment of STIs.